denipolis/ovpn-admin/README.md

 ### Features
 - Nginx proxy with authentication to web gui.
-- Now openvpn changes the public IP address.
+- Now OpenVPN changes the public IP address.
+- Some style changes.

 ### How to run:
 1. Install [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).